verilog-to-routing/vtr-verilog-to-routing/doc/src/vtr/server_mode/index.rst

 .. _ipa_client_for_testing_vpr_server_mode_functionality:

-IPA Client for Testing VPR Server Mode Functionality
+Interactive Path Analysis Client (IPA)
 ====================================================

 To test VPR server functionality, you can use a special client application called **IPAClient**, which is available in a public Git repository: